 Click here if you are applying as an Entity (PDF; 448 kb)

-NRCS Farm Bill Programs established through the 2014 Farm Bill
+NRCS Farm Bill Programs established through the Agricultural Act of 2014

 Financial assistance to establish long-term, resource conservation.
 Emphasis on reducing water runoff and sedimentation to protect groundwater and improve the condition of lakes, rivers, ponds, and streams.

 Helps groups of people with imminent hazards to life and property caused by natural disasters.
 NRCS provides technical and financial assistance to preserve life and property threatened by excessive erosion and flooding.